markos373/rcos-status-updates/spring_2019/week_09.md

 > In this section, you can write about what you have planned for next week.

 I plan on working more on the HTML of the website to tidy it up.
 I do not have much experience so I am extremely slow in building the page and understanding how things should link to each other.
+My goal is the implement the search stock feature on the website to allow users to search a ticker and have a graph displayed.
 ## Anything Blocking?

 > In this section, you can write about any blockers that you are having trouble in the project.